Skip to content

 • Model Context Protocol (MCP)

-MCP is a protocol for exposing tools and context to AI agents; sources debate whether it is the right abstraction layer, a strategic moat, or a limiting constraint analogous to a GUI.
+MCP is an open protocol for exposing tools and context to AI agents; sources debate whether it belongs in developer workflows or enterprise governance layers, while implementations range from code intelligence servers to token-compression proxies.

 Related